 - Collaborate with patients, families and members of the interdisciplinary team (9)

-- Establishes and maintains proficiency in clinical knowledge, skills and attitudes appropriate to the practice of medicine (2)
+- Establish and maintain proficiency in clinical knowledge, skills and attitudes appropriate to the practice of medicine (2)

-- Seeks appropriate consultation from other health professionals, recognizing the limits of one’s own expertise (5)
+- Seek appropriate consultation from other health professionals, recognizing the limits of one’s own expertise (5)

-- Accurately elicits and synthesizes relevant information and perspectives of patients and families, colleagues and other professionals accurately (9)
+- Accurately elicit and synthesize relevant information and perspectives of patients and families, colleagues and other professionals accurately (9)

-- Conveys relevant information and explanations accurately to patients and families, colleagues and other professionals (10)
+- Convey relevant information and explanations accurately to patients and families, colleagues and other professionals (10)

-- Develops a common understanding on issues, problems and plans with patients, families and other professionals to develop a shared plan of care (12)
+- Develop a common understanding on issues, problems and plans with patients, families and other professionals to develop a shared plan of care (12)

-- Demonstrates a commitment to their patients, profession and society through ethical practice (19)
+- Demonstrate a commitment to their patients, profession and society through ethical practice (19)

-- Demonstrates knowledge of and applies the professional, legal and ethical codes for physicians (21)
+- Demonstrate knowledge of and apply the professional, legal and ethical codes for physicians (21)

 Cultural diversity in Canada